What You Need to Know About Using Social Media for Top Job Leads

 A Practical Check-Up for Finding Jobs

-Most people looking for jobs use social media like a lottery ticket—they scroll and hope a "We're Hiring" post shows up.
+Most people looking for jobs use social media platforms like Twitter (X) and LinkedIn like a lottery ticket: they scroll and hope a "We're Hiring" post shows up.
 This method of just scrolling and hoping is professionally dangerous.
 When you click an application link along with hundreds of others, you aren't competing; you are lost in the crowd.
-You are waiting for a computer program to let you work, which puts you at the very end of the hiring process where you have the least power.
+You are waiting for a computer program to let you work, which puts you at the end of the hiring process where you have the least power.

 To stop this cycle, you need to stop acting like a typical job candidate and start acting like someone gathering secret information.
-There is a hidden "waiting time" where managers are quietly looking for solutions weeks before HR even plans to post a job.
+There is a hidden "waiting time," part of the broader hidden job market, where managers are quietly looking for solutions weeks before HR even plans to post a job.
 During this time, the hiring manager is asking other leaders for recommendations instead of dealing with the slow official hiring process.

 Getting Past the People Who Block Applications